Hey Y’all, I’m finally doing it. I get so many questions about our Loft Space, so today I’m sharing a Fall Tour of the Loft.

 Repurposed Industrial Farmhouse Decor

 For the bar area, we repurposed two vintage metal hospital carts by removing their original tops and adding them as shelves in between the carts.
-In order to connect the carts together, we added a wooden top.
-The top appears to be made from old barn wood using this technique.

-It seemed appropriate to name the bar area “The Coop” so I added the sign, which is a DIY project.
+It seemed appropriate to name the bar area “The Coop,” so I added the sign, which is a DIY project.

 Industrial Farmhouse Fall Decorations